John Goodnow, MHSA

 Tracy Farnsworth, EdD, MHSA, MBA

-Dr. Tracy J Farnsworth was appointed President and Chief Executive Officer of the Proposed Idaho College of Osteopathic Medicine in October 2016.
+Dr. Tracy J Farnsworth was appointed President and Chief Executive Officer of the Idaho College of Osteopathic Medicine in October 2016.
 He has served as Director and Associate Dean of the School of Health Professions, Division of Health Sciences, Idaho State University (ISU) since 2010.
 Farnsworth is an Associate Professor in the Health Care Administration (HCA) program at ISU and served previously as HCA Program Director.

 Prior to his transition to higher education Dr. Farnsworth assumed various executive level appointments with Intermountain Healthcare, Catholic Healthcare West, the City of Hope National Medical Center and Beckman Research Institute, and other public and private healthcare systems.